ying-teaching/python/0-installation-setup/vscode-python.md

 - [Working with Jupyter Notebooks](https://code.visualstudio.com/docs/python/jupyter-support)
 - [Working with the Python Interactive window](https://code.visualstudio.com/docs/python/jupyter-support-py)

-Markdown is a text format standard that is widely used by programmers.
-You can [Master Markdown](https://guides.github.com/features/mastering-markdown/) in about 10 minutes.

 The following two videos from Microsoft VS code tema are a good introduction to programming Python in VS Code.

 - [Getting Started with Python in Visual Studio Code](https://channel9.msdn.com/Shows/Visual-Studio-Toolbox/Getting-Started-with-Python-in-Visual-Studio-Code)
 - [Jupyter Notebooks in Visual Studio Code](https://channel9.msdn.com/Shows/Visual-Studio-Toolbox/Jupyter-Notebooks-in-Visual-Studio-Code)

 It seems that VS Code keeps improving every day and there are new features/changes that are inconsistent with the above documents and videos.
 But the essentail ideas are there.

+## Markdown Document

+This document and many software projects use Markdown format to write documents.
+Markdown is a text format standard that is widely used by programmers.
+You can [Master Markdown](https://guides.github.com/features/mastering-markdown/) in about 10 minutes.